Speedmirage/Exponentiation/README.md

 # What Does this Program Do?

 This program has been desing for the lighting-fast computation of an exponent and modularity.
-This is perfect for working with big numbers and cryptography.
+This is perfect for working with big numbers

 ## How to Run it?